RobRendell/gTove/README.md

 The implemented list is now very long, and has been moved into a [separate file](./implemented.md).
 This section will now only list recently completed items which have not yet been released.

+* Allow the GM to customise the pieces roster columns, adding, rearranging and deleting columns.
+A column can show a built-in value (prone, flat, visible etc.), or a custom value editable in the pieces roster table: string, number, bonus (i.e. a number that is always signed) or fraction (e.g. hit points).

 ## Plans/TODO

 * Pieces roster improvements:
+    * Drag-changer for number fields
+    * Toggle button for player-editable?
+    * Column type: "status" (icons which can be toggled on/off)
+    * Option to show hidden fraction columns as a descending number?
+"Down 5"?
+    * Option to display near mini (fraction = bar showing the fraction, other columns = floating number/text/symbols near mini)
+    * Prevent sorting rows while editing?
+Can be confusing when the column you're editing reorders when you hit enter/tab
     * Might want some way to filter things out?  e.g. hide fogged hidden minis?
 Hide things with no value in a column?
         (e.g. if tracking initiative, could hide minis with no initiative value, to limit the table to things in the fight)
-    * Click other values (e.g. visibility) in column to change?
+    * Click built-in values (e.g. visibility) in column to change?
     * Drag individual rows around within sorted list?
 For initiative tracking.
-    * UI to add new columns - should this be in the mini list UI, or part of configuring a tabletop, or both?
-        * column type: existing mini characteristics (e.g. prone, flat, base or not etc), free text, number, bonus (always signed), "fraction" (e.g. hitpoints), "status" (icons which can be toggled on/off)
-        * hidden from players (option to show "fraction" type as ascending number?)
-        * display near mini (fraction = bar showing the fraction, other columns = floating number/text/symbols near mini)
     * column colour?
 Text colour, background colour - only for display near mini?

 Features from the [last Pozible poll](https://www.pozible.com/profile/rob-rendell/activity/gtove-feature-poll-may-2020--669430b6-3725-4453-9779-68cdabc97e40):

-* Support Fog of War on hexagonal grids (shaders, mouse clicks, elastic drag) (3 votes)
+* Support Fog of War on hexagonal grids (shaders, mouse clicks, elastic drag)
 * New template type: GM Note.
 Just a coloured icon on the map, clicking opens full text, rich text editor? eg. https://github.com/jodit/jodit-react?
 Include folds for collapsing content?
 * Freehand drawing tool
 * Nominate an "entry point" for a scenario, where the camera first focuses on load.